Professional Reference Letter Samples

 If someone who works for you is moving to a new city or looking for a new opportunity, she or he may request a professional reference letter.
 This letter can be helpful during the job application process, whether the employee is moving to a position in a different division of the same company or to an entirely new employer.

-In your capacity as supervisor, you will likely get asked for references by your employees.
+In your capacity as a supervisor, you will likely get asked for references by your employees.
 Of course, it can be surprising to discover that someone is planning on moving on at a given time, for one reason or another.
-People move on from jobs for many reasons, and it’s most often not a reflection of your management style, especially if they feel comfortable asking you for a reference.
+People transition to new jobs for many reasons, and it’s most often not a reflection of your management style, especially if they feel comfortable asking you for a reference.

 If you feel that you can give the person a glowing reference, you should.
-Be honest about their skills and qualifications, and provide specific anecdotes of success on the job where you can.
-Make sure that you ask what reference letter format is required, and for a contact name where possible.
+Be honest about their skills and qualifications, and provide specific anecdotes of their success on the job where you can.
+Make sure that you ask them what reference letter format is required, and for a contact name where possible.
 If you don't feel that you can give a strong endorsement, here's how to turn down a request for a reference.

 What to Include in a Professional Reference

 Some information is standard to include in a reference letter.
 You will want to mention in what capacity and for how long you have known the employee, as well as highlighting his or her particular skills, abilities, and talents.
 The letter should also include your contact information so that potential new employers can easily follow up to ask more questions if necessary.

 The following are examples of professional reference letters written for an employee who is job seeking.
-The first is written as a business letter and would be mailed or sent as an attachment (which could be printed for an employee file).
+The first is written as a business letter and would be mailed or sent as a Word attachment to an email (which could be printed for an employee file):

 - End your letter with a business closing and your signature on a hard copy, followed by your typed name.
 Just your typed name needs to be included if you’re not printing the letter.